-The mental health services industry is very wide, with a huge variety of career paths that you could pursue after undertaking a course in mental health.
-Some of the careers in the sector include:
+Due to how broad the mental health services industry is, there is a huge variety of career paths that you can pursue after undertaking a course in mental health.
+Some of the careers in this sector include:

 - Welfare Support Worker